-Urorec[®] (silodosin) is a new drug indicated for the treatment of the symptoms of benign prostatic hyperplasia (BPH, enlargement of the prostate).
+Urorec® (silodosin) is a new drug indicated for the treatment of the symptoms of benign prostatic hyperplasia (BPH, enlargement of the prostate).
 BPH manifests with problems linked to urination and the prevalence of the disorder is increasing with the ageing of the population, it is frequent in men over the age of fifty and its symptoms significantly reduce quality of life.
 Clinical evidence shows that patients receiving silodosin benefited from a significant reduction of symptoms associated with BPH and an improvement in quality of life within the first week of treatment.
-Silodosin was originated by Kissei (Japan) and was obtained under license by Recordati for the development and marketing in the whole of Europe (45 countries) and a further 18 countries in the Middle East and Africa.
-Currently the product is successfully marketed in 28 countries, directly by our subsidiaries under the brand Urorec[®] and by licensees under the brand Silodyx[TM].
-Overall sales of silodosin based products in 2014 are € 59.1 million with a share of 15.5% of the alpha blocker segment of the BPH market in the 16 main European countries.
-Urorec[®] is doing particularly well in Italy achieving sales in 2014 of € 16.2 million (+32.6%).
-The product is also well accepted by physicians in France and in Spain where sales are € 10.0 million (+18.6%) and € 6.5 million (+36.8%) respectively.
-Urorec[®] is also growing significantly in Turkey where it was launched in 2012 and generated sales of \in 4.9 million (+24.5%) in 2014.
+Silodosin was originated by Kissei (Japan) and was obtained under license by Recordati for the development and marketing in Europe and a further 18 countries in the Middle East and Africa.
+Currently the product is successfully marketed in 30 countries and has achieved a share of 18.2% of the alpha blocker segment of the BPH market in the 17 main European countries.
+Silodosin based products are sold directly by our subsidiaries under the brand Urorec® and by licensees under the brand Silodyx[TM] and generated sales in 2015 of € 68.3 million, up by 15.6%.
+Urorec® is doing particularly well in Italy achieving sales in 2015 of € 19.3 million (+19.1%).
+The product is also well accepted by physicians in France and in Spain where sales are € 11.6 million (+15.0%) and € 7.2 million (+11.8%) respectively.
+Urorec® is also growing significantly in Turkey where it was launched in 2012 and generated sales of € 6.8 million (+40.5%) in 2015.

 Livazo® (pitavastatin) is a novel statin indicated for the reduction of elevated total and LDL cholesterol.
-Controlled clinical trials show that pitavastatin induces a reduction in LDL-cholesterol (the "bad" cholesterol that contributes to formation of atherosclerotic plaques) and an increase in HDL-cholesterol (the "good" cholesterol that is removed from the arterial walls), a dual effect that should be regarded as highly relevant, since it appears to reduce the relative risk for cardiovascular complications.
+Controlled clinical trials show that pitavastatin induces a reduction in LDL-cholesterol (the "bad" cholesterol that contributes to formation of atherosclerotic plagues) and an increase in HDL-cholesterol (the "good" cholesterol that is removed from the arterial walls), a dual effect that should be regarded as highly relevant, since it appears to reduce the relative risk for cardiovascular complications.
 Furthermore, presents an excellent safety profile due to the lower likelihood of drug-drug interactions than that of most other statins.
 Thanks to these properties pitavastatin can be regarded as an effective and safe treatment of dyslipidemia.
 Pitavastatin was licensed by Recordati from the Japanese pharmaceutical company Kowa for the European market, Russia and the other C.I.S. countries and Turkey.
-The drug is sold by our marketing organizations in Spain, Portugal, Ukraine and, as from 2014 in Greece.
-As from 2012 it is sold in Switzerland by our licensee Eli Lilly.
-Sales generated in 2014, including sales to licensees, are € 25.5 million, up by 13.3%, and have achieved a share of 5.9% of the statins market in the four reference countries.
+The drug is sold by our marketing organizations in Spain, Portugal, Ukraine and Greece.
+It is also sold in Switzerland by our licensee Eli Lilly.
+Sales generated in 2015, including sales to licensees, are € 28.4 million, up by 11.4%, and have achieved a share of 6.9% of the statins market in the four reference countries.